Setting Up a Personal Weather Station with Raspberry Pi 5: Real-Time Monitoring at Home

 pip install RPLCD

-2. Connect LCD to GPIO Pins:
+2. Connect the LCD to the Raspberry Pi

-3. Display Data on LCD:
+3. Modify Python Code to Display Data on the LCD

 python